apache/flink/docs/deployment/cli.md

 If the `--drain` flag is specified, then a `MAX_WATERMARK` will be emitted before the last checkpoint barrier.
 This will make all registered event-time timers fire, thus flushing out any state that is waiting for a specific watermark, e.g. windows.
 The job will keep running until all sources properly shut down.
-This allows the job to finish processing all in-flight data.
+This allows the job to finish processing all in-flight data, which can produce some records to process after the savepoint taken while stopping.

 <p style="border-radius: 5px; padding: 5px" class="bg-danger">
 Use the <code class="highlighter-rouge">--drain</code> flag if you want to terminate the job permanently.